 - Outbound phone calls to customers except those on our "Do Not Call" list

-Customer accounts will not be billed for exceeding a monthly data plan until the third overage.
-On the third and subsequent overages, the monthly plan will be increased in installments of 50 GB at a cost of $10 per installment.
-Charges for supplemental data are billed 1 cycle in arrears.
+Customer accounts will not be billed for exceeding a monthly data plan until the second overage.
+On the second and subsequent overages, the monthly plan will be increased in installments of 50 GB at a cost of $15 per installment.
+Charges for supplemental data are billed 5 days after the bill cycle end date.

 5. How can I increase my data plan?
 Are there unlimited data plans available?

 Suddenlink customers in most markets can choose from a variety of data plans including, in many markets, our Unlimited Data Plans.
 To learn more about your data plan options, call customer service or go to My Account and click on Update Plan.

 6. Why doesn't Suddenlink offer its Unlimited Data Plans in my community?

 Some of our systems are located in areas where bandwidth into that market is limited and upgrades to those circuits are currently not economically viable; thus these systems cannot support our Unlimited Data Plans.
 Please call customer service or go to My Account and click on Update Plan to find out whether your cable system offers Unlimited Data Plans.

 7. How can I monitor my usage or change the email at which I receive usage notifications?